 - Stadiums or event centers used for professional sporting activities not related to firearms events

-- Police or local sheriff offices and patrol stations
+- Police or local sheriff’s offices and petrol stations

 - Jails, detention homes, and correctional facilities

 - Law courts or during court proceedings

 - Legislative sessions or meetings organized by governing bodies

 - Hospitals or mental health homes

 - Bars or establishments with an alcohol license for onsite consumption